 - Outreach events

-If you’re a new non-profit and haven’t started marketing yet, mention what you plan to do.
-State the scope of your marketing efforts as well, including your target demographics and whether your strategy is local, national, or international.
+If you’re a new non-profit and haven’t started marketing, mention your plan.
+State the scope of your marketing efforts, including your target demographics and whether your strategy is local, national, or international.

 In addition to marketing methods, this section of your business plan should iterate your messaging.

 What type of language will your campaigns focus on?
-Do you have key slogans, logos, or other brand assets you already plan to use?
+Do you have critical slogans, logos, or other brand assets you plan to use?
 If not, how will you develop those assets?
-If you’ve done a marketing analysis, include it in this section as well.
+If you’ve done a marketing analysis, include it in this section.

 5. SWOT Analysis